Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 if using Gunicorn:

-ps -e | grep gunicorn
+ps -e | grep gunicorn Show all gunicorn processes

-sudo pkill -f gunicorn (To kill all gunicorn processes at once; it takes a bit of time)
+sudo pkill -f gunicorn To kill all gunicorn processes at once; it takes a bit of time

 OR, if using Flask's built-in server (Werkzeug):

-ps -e | grep flask
+ps -e | grep flask Show all flask processes

-kill 12345 (Replace the number with the process ID returned by the previous command!)
+kill 12345 Replace the number with the process ID returned by the previous command!

 * Update the code base from the latest release: